-The Best Laboratory Billing Services Have a Reliable System
+The Best Services Have a Reliable System

-For laboratory medical billing to be sustainable, it needs to be based on a system that encompasses all aspects of the lab as a business and includes the details of billing for each patient from contact through payment.
+For laboratory services to be sustainable, it needs to be based on a system that encompasses all aspects of the lab as a business and includes the details of billing for each patient from contact through payment.
 Having a system in place establishes a repeated process so time isn’t invested in figuring out how to do things that have already been done, and routine problems with claims don’t result in lost revenue.

 The system should include training of all employees on the parts they are involved with, from the front office that takes the appointment to the billing staff who send statements to patients when they have a balance due after testing.
 The system also needs to include a procedure for generating reports so that the revenue cycle management (RCM) practices are analyzed and principals are aware of how successful that aspect of the lab is.

-Tips for Successful Laboratory Medical Billing
+Tips for Successful billing

 - Make sure to use billing software that is constantly being updated.
 Codes are updated annually, but insurers and government payers make changes at different times.

 - Verify eligibility and determine that you have the proper authorizations when an appointment is scheduled or a patient arrives as a drop-in.

 - Collect the patient’s part of the charges when they check-in.
 It’s much easier to collect upfront than to get payments for a bill in the future.